 A study of the Kingdom Animalia, focusing on phylogeny, taxonomy and structure/function of representative animal types.
-(1)
+(1) Lecture and Laboratory: 6 hrs/wk.
+Prerequisites: BIOL 110, 180 and 190.

 300 Aquatic Ecology

 Synthesis of biological, chemical, and physical factors and processes in streams and lakes.
 Field work and laboratory analyses of samples collected.
 (1)